-Response rates in the complete data for each of the 5 items were between 64.1% to 64.5%.
+Response rates in the complete data for the 5 items were between 64.1% to 64.5%, with the missing rates around 35%.
 A variable called “Perseverance” was also given by PISA 2012, which was the overall level of perseverance computed based on the 5 items using an IRT approach.
-The missing rate of this variable in the complete data is 64.5%.
-The overall perseverance score was coded as missing only when responses for at least 4 items failed to be recorded, and therefore, we excluded these cases during random sampling.
-After these cases were removed, in the remaining dataset with 313,172 participants, the missing rate for each of the 5 items dropped drastically, being 0.2%, 0.4%, 0.6%, 0.3%, and 0.3%.
+The response rate of this variable in the complete data is 64.5%.
+The score for Perseverance was coded as missing only when responses to at least 4 items failed to be recorded, and therefore, we excluded such cases before random sampling.
+In the remaining dataset containing 313,172 participants, the missing rates for each of the 5 items dropped from about 35% to less than 1% (0.2%, 0.4%, 0.6%, 0.3%, and 0.3% for the five items, respectively).

-Therefore, we first randomly sampled 500 people in each of the 67 countries, from the dataset where there was no missing value for overall perseverance.
-This gave us a sample of 35,000 participants, where there were no missing values for any of the 5 perseverance items.
-In this sample, 4% of all cases have missing values for either overall math performance, overall truancy, or both.
-Given the low missing rate, we exclude these cases from the random sample, and ended up with 32,794 people in the final random sample for our analyses.
-Therefore, the samples were identical that were used for studying ME and prediction of math and truancy by perseverance.
+Next, we randomly sampled 500 people from each of the 67 countries, using the dataset mentioned above, where there was no missing value for overall perseverance.
+This gave us a sample of 33,500 participants.
+There were no missing values for any of the 5 perseverance items, and 4% of all cases have missing values for either overall math performance, overall truancy, or both.
+Given the low missing rate, we dropped these 4%, and ended up with 32,794 people in the final random sample for the analyses.
+Therefore, the samples were identical for studying ME and prediction of math and truancy by perseverance.
 Across the 9 cultural groups, the percentage of female ranged from 48.2% to 53.9%.

 Analyses

-Using the random samples, we started with obtaining the factorial structure of the conscientiousness scale.
+Using the random samples, we started with obtaining the factorial structure of the Perseverance scale.
 The exploratory factor analysis indicated a two-factor solution, with the first two factor accounting for 73% of all variance.
-The first factor contained only the positive items (i.e., “Exceed expectation”; “Continue to perfection”; “Remain interest”), and thus was called “Positive”, while the second was called “Negative”, with only the negative items loading onto it (i.e., “Put off difficult problems”; “Give up easily”).
-A 2-facotr CFA with direct oblimin rotation showed that the two factor correlated at -.154.
+The first factor was loaded onto by only the positive items (i.e., “Exceed expectation”; “Continue to perfection”; “Remain interest”), and thus was named “Positive”, while the second one we decided to call it “Negative”, because only the negative items loaded onto it (i.e., “Put off difficult problems”; “Give up easily”).
+Following the EFA, a 2-factor CFA with direct oblimin rotation showed that the two factors correlated at -.154.

 The existence of a clear 2-factor structure indicated that the scale is not unidimensional, and that there were two sub-facets, positive and negative.
-Therefore, we calculated the Cronbach’s alpha for the two facets separately, and both of them showed acceptable reliability across the 9 groups (Negative: α ranged from 0.63 to 0.79; Positive: α ranged from 0.73 to 0.79).
+Therefore, we calculated the Cronbach’s alpha across the 9 groups for the two facets separately, and most of them showed acceptable reliability across the 9 groups (Negative: α ranged from 0.63 to 0.79, with 2 of them below but close to 0.7, i.e., 0.63, and 0.68; Positive: α ranged from 0.73 to 0.79).

-We assessed the measurement equivalence of the conscientiousness scale in Mplus (citation) using multigroup structural equation modeling (SEM).
+We assessed the measurement equivalence of the Perseverance scale in Mplus 7.4 (Muthén & Muthén, 1998-2010), using multigroup structural equation modeling (SEM).
 According to the results of EFA and CFA, we chose a correlated factor model, the diagram of which can be found in Figure 1.
 In this initial multigroup analysis, all parameters (i.e., loadings, and intercepts) were constrained across groups, as if the measurement is completely equivalent across the 9 groups.
-Then based on the modification indices (MI) computed for these parameters in each group, we freed some of the parameters in certain groups that had large MI to obtain a partial invariant measurement model.
-The cutoff used for the modification indices was 4.
-Mean values of the two factors in the two models for each of the groups were compared.
+Then based on the modification indices (MI) computed for these parameters, we freed some of the parameters in certain groups that had large MI, in order to obtain a partial invariant measurement model.
+Mean values of the two factors in the constrained and the partial invariant models for each of the groups were compared.